mrsimpson/slides-context-is-all-you-need/slides/03-the-question.md

 **Reader Notes:**

-This raises a fundamental question I keep coming back to: How can these LLMs be so incredibly good at guessing what we want?
-The answer isn't magic - it follows a pattern we recognize from human development.
+This raises a fundamental question: How can these LLMs be so incredibly good at guessing what we want?
+The answer isn't magic - And it improved significantly over the past months.
+By why, actually?

 Understanding this is key to unlocking the potential of AI collaboration.

 -->